Basic Science Research

 The long-term goal of the Laboratory of Cancer Immunobiology, led by Hong-Ming Hu, Ph.D., is to understand how the immune system senses tumor cells and develop effective cancer vaccines and immunotherapy strategies.
 Read more.

 Cancer Immunotherapy Laboratory

 The goal of the Laboratory of Cancer Immunotherapy, led by William L. Redmond, Ph.D., is to determine the molecular mechanisms by which tumors induce immune suppression.
 Ultimately, understanding how tumors escape destruction by the immune system will guide the development of novel anti-tumor therapies.
 Read more.

-The Core Laboratory of Immunologic Monitoring, under the leadership of Keith S. Bahjat, Ph.D., measures patients' immune responses to different anti-cancer immunotherapy interventions, such as experimental cancer vaccines, to assess their effectiveness.
+The Immunological Monitoring Core Laboratory, under the leadership of Keith S. Bahjat, Ph.D., measures patients' immune responses to different anti-cancer immunotherapy interventions, such as experimental cancer vaccines, to assess their effectiveness.
 Read more.

 Integrated Therapies Laboratory